 It takes a lot to juggle school and extracurriculars, but Mya McColl’s recent accolades make it clear that hard work and time management is well worth the effort.

-McColl is a rising senior in Berkeley County School District, splitting her time between as an academic high-flyer in the district’s Berkeley Middle College program as well as Cane Bay High’s AFJROTC program.
+McColl is a rising senior in Berkeley County School District, splitting her time between being an academic high-flyer in the district’s Berkeley Middle College program as well as Cane Bay High’s AFJROTC program.

 Those efforts have not gone unnoticed; she was recently named the Region 3 / Sub-Region 3 Outstanding Cadet of the Year, as well as the Region 3 Overall Cadet of the Year.